If you are a Medicare beneficiary and your annual income (MAGI) exceeds certain limits

 assessed you an IRMAA, you might consider appealing the IRMAA payments.

-What happens if you do not pay your Part D IRMAA?
+Question: What happens if I do not pay my Part D IRMAA?

 If you do